-San Francisco Neuromuscular Dentistry
+San Francisco TMJ Dentistry

 Do you often have neck pain, shoulder pain or migraine headaches?
 Do you have trouble chewing or speaking?
 Do you notice a clicking or popping sound when you open and close your jaw?